-A dreamy and sometimes philosophical novella narrated from the perspective of a teenage Palestinian girl who carries in her grandmother’s footsteps as a corpse washer and washer of newborn babies.
-It’s a lighthearted yet touching story about grief and about the mechanisms we create to cope with the loss of loved ones – be it a deceased granny or an imprisoned father.
-And it’s a thoughtful reminder of how an indefinite prison sentence can leave a trauma on a family as deep as unexplained death, and how the imagination seeks to make sense of it all.
+A dreamy and sometimes philosophical novella narrated from the perspective of a teenage Palestinian girl who starts a part-time job in a hammam, washing women’s bodies and walking in the footsteps of her late grandmother who was the local corpse washer and washer of newborn babies.
+This is a lighthearted yet touching story about grief and about the mechanisms we create to cope with the loss of loved ones – be it a deceased granny or an imprisoned father.
+And a thoughtful reminder of how an indefinite prison sentence can leave a trauma on a family as deep as unexplained death, and how the imagination seeks to make sense of it all.

-The Tale of the Dot – Gulnar Hajo
+The Dot that Couldn’t Sit Still – Gulnar Hajo

 The Magical Bookshop – Katja Frixe

 I’ve been so enjoying translating this gorgeous middle grade novel, with yet more talking animals (see The Raven’s Children and The Knight, the Cat and the Ballerina).
 This one has a cat that speaks in rhyming couplets – a lovely challenge to chip away at over the summer.